jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Developing
 immunity with
 phishing\-resistant
+MFA credentials

-MFA credentialsTo combat the increase in identity\-based attacks targeting phishable MFA credentials, we are transitioning to use exclusively phishing\-resistant credentials that are immune to various attacks.
+To combat the increase in identity\-based attacks targeting phishable MFA credentials, we are transitioning to use exclusively phishing\-resistant credentials that are immune to various attacks.
-While technologies like Hello for Business and FIDO2 hardware security keys offer phishing resistance, their widespread deployment across complexenvironments presents challenges.
-Microsoft Entra IDs Conditional Access policies enforce the use of phishing\-resistant credentials, including Hello for Business, FIDO2 hardware security keys, certificates, and Passkey.
+While technologies like Hello for Business and FIDO2 hardware security keys offer phishing resistance, their widespread deployment across complex

+environments presents challenges.
+Microsoft Entra
+ID’s Conditional Access policies enforce the use of phishing\-resistant credentials, including Hello for Business, FIDO2 hardware security keys, certificates, and Passkey.
 This is crucial for users in high\-risk roles or with access to sensitive resources.
-This is a practical step that can increase defense against even successful phishing attacks.
+This is a practical step that can increase defense against even “successful” phishing attacks.
 Additional information
 Phishing\-resistant authentication
  methods
 \| Microsoft
 Conditional Access authentication
  strength
+\| Microsoft

-\| MicrosoftChapter 2 The State of Cybercrime
+Chapter 2 The State of Cybercrime
 The importance of
 MFA enablement
 on virtual private